The first hour after an incident matters most — for residents, services, and your council's trust.

 Most municipalities use HackFirstAid first as a tabletop exercise — then again, for real, six months later.
 Both are free.

 One cyber-readiness stack.
-Four audiences.
+Twelve audiences.